flo-compbio/genometools/README.rst

 |docs-latest| |docs-develop|

-GenomeTools is a collection of Python 2.7 scripts, classes, and functions for working with genomic data.
+GenomeTools is a collection of Python 2.7 classes, functions, and scripts for analyzing genomic data.

 Installation
 ------------